uteq/laravel-model-actions/README.md

 The idea behind this package is that adding actions makes your application more scalable.
 'Grouping' these actions by adding them to a model, makes it easier to comprehend where the action is for.
 It is more declarative having your model $user->action() perform an action than having the action out of the blue.
 To create more context you would have to always prefix your action UserCreateAction for example.

+Not convinced about using Actions in your application?
+Read this excellent blog post of Brent from Spatie.be  https://stitcher.io/blog/laravel-beyond-crud-03-actions

 You will need php 8.0

 ## Installation